Thursday, February 16, 2012

 To wrap this up and I know it was long and it looks like I'm going to go on for (counting...)
 11 more paragraphs before I shut up, I want to muse about the past few weeks.
 They've been rough.

 I feel like I'm on a 2 year-plan with this illness.
 I first became sick in 1992 and I was desperately sick.
-I will write about those times another day.
-In 2007 (which was when I finally got my accurate diagnosis of bipolar disorder), I was so ill that I had to go on disability and back through IOP (again).
+In 2007 (which was when I finally got my accurate diagnosis of bipolar disorder), I was so wrecked that I had to stop working for a time, go on disability and I landed back in IOP (again).

-I got sick again in 2009 and overdosed once, was hospitalized twice and due to my oldest daughter making some really stupid and selfish decisions, I lost my youngest daughter to CPS for a time.
-She had to live with her Uncle for 9 months (thank, God that she could - I will always love him and be thankful to him for taking her in and not leaving her to rot in some foster home.)
+I got sick again in 2009 and overdosed once, was hospitalized twice and due to some truly ridiculous family drama, CPS got involved in my life and the life of my youngest daughter.
+She had to live with her Uncle for 9 months (thank, God that she could - I will always love him and be thankful to him for caring enough to take her in and not wanting her to be with complete strangers, rotting in some foster home.)

 It's 2012 and even though my rational mind knows relapse is not inevitable, I'm feeling like my relapse is overdue, lurking around the corner.
 For months, I've been having sleeping issues and that's always a bad thing with bipolar disorder.
 I'm getting more and more sad and depressed and feeling more and more hopeless and that life is pointless.
 The living room and my bedroom are a mess and Y and I have been wearing clothes out of baskets and off the floor for weeks and weeks.
-Most nights, I don't eat dinner, though of course, I always fix her something simple to eat.
+Most nights, I make Y something simple to eat and I skip dinner altogether.
 Thank God she gets a to-go breakfast in the morning and eats lunch at school.
-Weekends are a little harder, but we get by and she always gets fed, even if I choose not to eat because the thought of preparing something for both of us is just too overwhelming.
+Weekends are a little tougher, but we get by and she always gets fed, even if I choose not to eat because the thought of preparing something for both of us is just too overwhelming.
 I still go to work every day and it takes everything I have to get there and do my job.
 There is nothing leftover at the end of the day.

 I told V that I am tired.
 I am so tired of fighting this monster (here come the tears.)
 This year marks two decades since I first became ill.
 I spent the first 15 of those years incorrectly diagnosed and utterly miserable.